 Treatment Option Overview

-There are different types of treatment for patients with osteosarcoma or undifferentiated pleomorphic sarcoma (UPS).
+There are different types of treatment for children with osteosarcoma or undifferentiated pleomorphic sarcoma (UPS).

 Children with osteosarcoma or UPS should have their treatment planned by a team of health care providers who are experts in treating cancer in children.

-Treatment will be overseen by a pediatric oncologist, a doctor who specializes in treating children with cancer.
-The pediatric oncologist works with other pediatric health care providers who are experts in treating osteosarcoma and UPS and who specialize in certain areas of medicine.
-These may include the following specialists:
+A pediatric oncologist, a doctor who specializes in treating children with cancer, oversees treatment of osteosarcoma.
+The pediatric oncologist works with other health care providers who are experts in treating osteosarcoma and UPS and who specialize in certain areas of medicine.
+Other specialists may include:

 Surgery